Table of content

 MetaTrader4 White Labeling

 MT4 and MT5 have customizable functionality that allows brokers to use their systems to create their platforms.
 These features are called White Labeling.
 A White Label is a complete infrastructure.
-Instead of buying a platform already built or building one from scratch, a forex broker can use the White Label capability to customize a trading platform for their retail clients. brokers to purchase MT4 or MT5 and customize the software to meet their platform needs.
+Instead of buying a platform already built or building one from scratch, a forex broker can use the White Label capability to customize a trading platform for their retail clients.
+It’s popular for forex trading and CFD brokers to purchase MT4 or MT5 and customize the software to meet their platform needs.

 MT4 and MT5 have stepped up their verification of corporate accounts before even receiving a letter from Apple.
 The move by MetaQuotes to increase proof has made the requirements of White Labeling more difficult for new brokers interested in the White Label process with MetaQuotes.
 Not only do prospective brokers need to verify a corporate account, but they also need to register directors and shareholders and show proof of a physical address.